 Viewfinity for Windows:

 The Viewfinity application for Windows works in a similar way to OPM for UNIX.
 Viewfinity allows organizations to remove users’ local admin privileges on endpoints and servers.
-Like in OPM, organizations can granularly define trusted actions for applications, scripts and commands which are managed on role base access.
+Like in OPM, organizations can granularly define trusted actions for applications, scripts, and commands which are managed on role-based access.
 This means that those same two contractors that need access to a Windows device containing Covered Defense Information can both elevate their privileges to run applications when necessary, but also ensure that they are allowed to execute those functions (or deny them).

 CyberSheath’s implementation engineers and security consultants are leaders in both DFARS and privileged account management.
-Download our security assessment datasheet to learn more about how CyberSheath can help enable your organization meet DFARS requirements.
+Download our security assessment datasheet to learn more about how CyberSheath can help enable your organization to meet DFARS requirements.
 Subscribe to our email updates to stay up to date with our DFARS series.